lem0nSec/Alcatraz/src/README.md

 ### The Infection Process
 After finding a valid .exe to inject into, Alcatraz gets a pointer to the target .text section.
 The first DWORD of the section is overwritten with the value 0x61636C61 ('alca').
 The rest of the section is padded with nops (0x90).
 Then the IMAGE\_OPTIONAL\_HEADER of the target is parsed until the value of the entrypoint is found.
-This value is added to the base address of the target in the heap and Alcatraz copies itself past that address.
+This value is added to the base address of the target in the local allocation and Alcatraz copies itself past that address.
 As a result, when the target program is launched, it "allegedly" starts executing the Alcatraz code rather than its own.

 ```asm